 Introduction: seven-string chords

-Wanna get into seven-string?
+Wanna get into 7-string guitar?
 Our guide will get you heading towards seven heaven, with a look at chords, scales, riffs and licks

 Seven-string tuning (low to high): BEADGBE